-In order to start tracking your test points and results, you first need to load your test points into Sample6 CONTROL.
-Test points can be created one at a time from the floorplan view or you can import them in bulk from an excel template.
+In order to start tracking your test points and results, you first need to load your test points into Corvium CONTROL.
+Test points can be created one at a time from the Floorplans or Test Points views or you can import them in bulk from an excel template.
 There are a couple customizable attributes you can set up for your test points including Zones/ Food Contact designations and Programs, explained below.

 To import test points "in bulk":

-- Click the blue 'Test Point Template' button at the top to download the excel test point import template.
+- Click the blue 'Test Point Template' button at the top to download the excel test point import template (click here for template).

 To create a new Program: